marick/purescript-lenses/README.md

 # purescript-lenses

-Supporting code for /Lenses for Mere Mortals: PureScript Edition/
+Supporting code for *Lenses for Mere Mortals: PureScript Edition*